-For many of us, recent events have provoked anxiety and sadness.
+Many people are living in a state of provoked anxiety and sadness.
 Sometimes it’s been due to events such as the fallout from the niqab debate during the 2015 federal election in Canada.
-Or, going farther from home, it has involved hate crimes following Brexit in the UK or surrounding the US Presidential Election in 2016.
+Going farther from home, it has involved hate crimes following Brexit in the UK or surrounding the US Presidential Election in 2016 and the aftermath.
+For example, the White Nationalists’ demonstration in Charlottesville, VA or other hate crimes).
 In all cases, the targeted people, Muslims, immigrants, Blacks, Mexicans, people with disabilities, Jews, and members of the LGBTQ+ community, have been made to feel inferior and unwelcome.
-These events have been awkward to discuss because they have been linked to politics … and we’ve been conditioned to avoid talking about politics.
-We’ve been told that it’s impolite (and unwise) to talk about politics or religion.
+These issues have been awkward to discuss because they have been linked to politics … and we’ve been conditioned to avoid talking about that subject.
+The assumption is that it’s impolite (and unwise) to talk about politics or religion.

-OK, fine, politics and religion have no place at work.
+OK, fine, most of us can agree that politics and religion have no place at work.
 But what about values?
-Can we talk about values at work?
+Can we explore our values at work?
 Are we allowed to talk about tolerance?
+Racism?
 How about inclusion?
-Harassment?
-Fear?
+Double standards?
+Harassment? … Even fear?

-We talk about all kinds of things at work including sports, the weather, our children/families, projects, etc. When we discuss these other topics but won’t acknowledge the fact that some of our colleagues are scared of work-related travel because of the hostility they anticipate, where does that leave them?
-When some of our coworkers have their holiday options limited because of travel bans and protests, what’s the hidden impact on them?
+We manage to discuss other things at work including our projects, sports, the weather, our children/families, etc. These topics are considered ‘safe’ … but not everyone feels safe.
+We won’t acknowledge (or understand/realize) the fact that some of our colleagues are scared of work-related travel because of the hostility they anticipate.
+Where does that leave them?
+When some of our coworkers have their holiday (and/or work-related) options limited because of travel bans and protests, what’s the hidden impact on them?
 What does that do to the trust and collegiality that our teams depend on?

 Symbols Can Help

-In 2016, I noticed some people started to wear safety pins on their clothing.
+In 2016, some people started to wear safety pins on their clothing.
 It was intended as a visible signal or symbol that the person wearing the pin was a safe and kind person.
 “More than anything, it’s pro-kindness,” said Sabrina Krebs, 22, a Barnard student from Guatemala City.
 “I wouldn’t say its resistance towards Trump.
 It’s a form of resistance to hate and to negativity.”
-From what I’ve seen, the safety pin has been used as a positive visual “dog whistle” to represent tolerance, kindness, and inclusion.
+The safety pin has been used as a positive visual “dog whistle” to represent tolerance and inclusion.

 Individuals and Leaders Set the Tone